bvbohnen/X4_Customizer/Documentation.md

-X4 Customizer 0.9.4
+X4 Customizer 0.9.5
 -----------------

-Current status: functional, framework tentatively complete, applying polish.
+Current status: functional, framework being refined.

-This tool will programatically apply a variety of user selected transforms to X4 game files, optionally pre-modded.
+This tool offers a framework for modding the X4 and extension game files programatically, guided by user selected plugins (analyses, transforms, utilities).
 Features include:

   * Integrated catalog read/write support.
-  * Basic XML diff patch support.
+  * XML diff patch read/write support.
   * Automatic detection and loading of enabled extensions.
-  * Framework for developing modular, customizable transforms of varying complexity.
+  * Three layer design: framework, plugins, and control script.
+  * Framework handles the file system, plugin management, etc.
+  * Plugins include analysis, transforms, and utilities.
+  * Plugins operate on a user's unique mixture of mods, and can easily be rerun after game patches or mod updates.
   * Transforms can dynamically read and alter game files, instead of being limited to static changes like standard extensions.
-  * Transforms operate on a user's unique mixture of mods, and can easily be rerun after game patches or mod updates.
+  * Transforms are parameterized, to adjust their behavior.
+  * Analyses can generate customized documentation.
-  * Changes are written to a new or specified extension.
+  * Transformed files are written to a new or specified X4 extension.

 This tool is available as platform portable Python source code (tested on 3.7 with the lxml package) or as a compiled executable for 64-bit Windows.

 The control script:

-  * This tool works by executing a user supplied python script specifying any system paths, settings, and desired transforms to run.
+  * This tool works by executing a user supplied python script specifying any system paths, settings, and desired plugins to run.

   * The key control script sections are:
-    - "from X4_Customizer import *" to make all transform functions available.
+    - "from Plugins import *" to make all major functions available.
     - Call Settings() to change paths and set non-default options.
-    - Call a series of transforms.
+    - Call a series of plugins with desired input parameters.
+    - Call to Write_Extension() to write any modified files if transforms were used.

-  * The quickest way to set up the control script is to copy and edit the "input_scripts/User_Transforms_template.py" file, renaming it to "User_Transforms.py" for recognition by Launch_X4_Customizer.bat.
+  * The quickest way to set up the control script is to copy and edit the "Scripts/User_Transforms_template.py" file, renaming it to "User_Transforms.py" for recognition by Launch_X4_Customizer.bat.

 Usage for compiled releases:

   * "Launch_X4_Customizer.bat <optional path to control script>"
-    - Call from the command line for full options (-h for help), or run directly to execute the default script at "input_scripts/User_Transforms.py".
+    - Call from the command line for full options (-h for help), or run directly to execute the default script at "Scripts/User_Transforms.py".
   * "Clean_X4_Customizer.bat <optional path to control script>"
     - Removes files generated in a prior run of the given or default3 control script.

 Usage for Python source code:

-  * "python X4_Customizer\Main.py <optional path to control script>"
+  * "python Framework\Main.py <optional path to control script>"
     - This is the primary entry function for the python source code.
     - Add the "-default_script" option to behave like the bat launcher.
     - Control scripts may freely use any python packages, instead of being limited to those included with the release.
-  * "python X4_Customizer\Make_Documentation.py"
+  * "python Framework\Make_Documentation.py"
     - Generates updated documentation for this project, as markdown formatted files README.md and Documentation.md.
-  * "python X4_Customizer\Make_Executable.py"
+  * "python Framework\Make_Executable.py"
     - Generates a standalone executable and support files, placed in the bin folder.
 Requires the PyInstaller package be available.
 The executable will be created for the system it was generated on.
-  * "python X4_Customizer\Make_Release.py"
+  * "python Framework\Make_Release.py"
     - Generates a zip file with all necessary binaries, source files, and example scripts for general release.

 ***